 Eagle P3 Commuter Rail Project, United States of America

 The Eagle P3 Commuter Rail Project is a FasTrack transit programme being undertaken in the Denver Metropolitan area.
-It consists of three projects - the 36.7km long East Corridor, 11.7km Gold Line Project and the 8.4km section of the Northwest Electrified Rail Segment (NWES).
+It includes three projects, namely the 36.7km-long East Corridor, 11.7km Gold Line Project and the 8.4km section of the Northwest Electrified Rail Segment (NWES).
 It also includes construction of a new commuter rail maintenance facility (CRMF).

 The project is owned by Denver transit authority Regional Transportation District (RTD).
-It is estimated to require an investment of approximately $2.1bn.
-The ground breaking ceremony took place in August 2010.
-It is scheduled to be completed by 2016.
+It is estimated to require an investment of approximately $2.2bn.
+The ground-breaking ceremony took place in August 2010.

-The project is being carried out under a public-private partnership (PPP), which is rare in the United States.
-The six year design-build-operate-maintain and finance contract was awarded to Denver Transit Partners (DTP) in June 2010.
+The project is being carried out under a public-private partnership (PPP), which is rare in the US.
+The six-year design-build-operate-maintain and finance contract was awarded to Denver Transit Partners (DTP) in June 2010.

 DTP is led by Flour Enterprises and Macquarie Capital Group.
 The partnership also includes Denver Rail, Uberior Infrastructure Investments (a unit of Lloyd's banking group) and Balfour Beatty.

-Flour and Balfour Beatty have a 50% share each in the engineering, procurement and construction contract and 33% share each in the operations and maintenance.
-The other members are Ames Construction, Hyundai-Rotem, Alternative Concepts Inc., Parsons Brinckerhoff, Interfleet Technology, Systra, Wabtec, PBS&J and HDR Global Design Consultants.
+Flour and Balfour Beatty each have a 50% share in the engineering, procurement and construction contract and a 33% share in the operations and maintenance.
+The other members are Ames Construction, Hyundai-Rotem, Alternative Concepts, Parsons Brinckerhoff, Interfleet Technology, Systra, Wabtec, PBS&J and HDR Global Design Consultants.

 Lines and routes

 The East Corridor is an electrified commuter rail line between Denver Union Station and Denver International Airport (DIA).
 It has seven intermediate stations at 38th / Blake, Colorado, Central Park, Peoria, the 40th / Airport, 61st & Peña Boulevard and Denver Airport.
 The Gold Line (also an electric commuter rail line) will start from Denver Union Station and end at Wheat Ridge.
 It will pass through Northwest Denver, Adams County and Avarada.
-It will have stations at 41st Avenue, Pecos, Federal, Sheridan, Olde Town, Arvada Ridge and Ward Road.
+It will also have stations at 41st Avenue, Pecos, Federal, Sheridan, Olde Town, Arvada Ridge and Ward Road.

-The Northwest Rail Corridor will be a 41 mile long high-capacity line starting from Denver Union Railway and finishing at Longmont.
+The Northwest Rail Corridor will be a 41-mile high-capacity line between Denver Union Railway and Longmont.
 It will pass through North Denver, Adams County, Westminister, Broomfield, Louisville and Boulder.
 The Northwest Rail line from Denver to south Westminster was opened to public in July 2016.

-The Eagle P3 project is part of a $6.7bn 12-year transit FasTrack programme that includes construction of 122 miles of commuter and light-rail services and 18 miles of bus services in the eight-county area.
+The Eagle P3 project is part of a $6.7bn 12-year transit FasTrack programme that includes construction of 122 miles of commuter and light-rail services, as well as 18 miles of bus services in the eight-county area.
 It also includes addition of 21,000 new parking spaces and redevelopment of Denver Union station.

 It also includes design of the Gold and second segments of the NWES lines, purchase of EMUs and electrical systems for Denver Union Station.